 Supertrawlers should be banned from Irish and EU Waters – Pádraig Mac Lochlainn TD

-Sinn Féin spokesperson on Fisheries and the Marine, Pádraig Mac Lochlainn TD, has strongly criticised the presence of the supertrawler FV Margiris in waters off the west and north west coast of Ireland in recent days.
+Sinn Féin spokesperson on Fisheries and the Marine, Pádraig Mac Lochlainn TD, has strongly criticised the presence of the 447ft super trawler and factory ship, the FV Margiris, in waters off the south west of Ireland in recent days.

 He has repeated his call for super trawlers to be banned from fishing in Irish and EU waters.